gogoarnest/EstateFlow-Real-Estate-Sales-Dashboard/README.md

 # 🏠 EstateFlow – Real Estate Sales Dashboard

-EstateFlow is a web-based system designed for real estate companies to help sales teams manage property units, update prices, search listings quickly, and generate client-ready offers.
+EstateFlow is a web-based system designed to help real estate companies manage property units, update prices, search listings efficiently, and generate client-ready offers.

-The system allows sales agents to find the best matching property based on client requirements such as **budget, area, and number of bedrooms**.
+The platform allows sales agents to quickly find the most suitable properties based on client requirements such as **budget, location, and number of bedrooms**.

-This project is built as a **portfolio project** and can also be used as a **freelance product for small real estate companies**.
+EstateFlow provides an organized and user-friendly dashboard that simplifies daily operations for real estate teams and improves the speed of responding to client requests.

 ---